xhorxhiolldashi/Project2/README.md

-1. What do you think the onclick does?
-Looks like it redirects you onto another page upon clicking.
+1. Looks like it redirects you onto another page upon clicking.

+5. a.
+ID's are one per element or else the HTML doesn't validate.
+It also just makes sense to distinctify each unique button with its own unique ID.

+5. b.
+Simply assigning the input buttons the same name, in this case, "character", makes it so that only one of that name can be selected.

+5. c.
+Assigning the Aria button with Eldrin's label, for example, makes it so clicking the button that shows Eldrin's summary is actually going to misleadingly assign you the character Aria.